umoekampraise-dotcom/AI-Recommendation-System/README.md

 ## About
-Built by [YOUR NAME] as part of DecodeLabs AI Engineering Internship Batch 2026 — Project 3.
+Built by Torobong Umoekam as part of DecodeLabs AI Engineering Internship Project 3